Crosby, North Dakota

 Crosby is a city in and the county seat of Divide County, North Dakota, United States.
-The population was 1,065 at the 2020 census.
+It is the largest city in the county, and its population was 1,065 at the 2020 census.

 History

 Crosby was founded in 1904 at the end of a Great Northern Railway branch line that began in Berthold.
+At the time, it was a town.
+Crosby became a village in 1907, three years before the creation of Divide County and its acceptance as county seat.
+It became a statutory city in 1967.

+A post office was created on June 24, 1904.

+Crosby has one listing on the National Register for Historic Places, the Divide County Courthouse, which was built in 1917 and nominated for the list the same year.

-The name comes from S.A.
-Crosby, a businessman from Portal involved in establishing the city.
+The name comes from S. A. Crosby, a businessman from Portal involved in establishing the city.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.37 sqmi, all land.

+The city is around 35 miles east of the Montana border.
+It is 6 miles south of the Canadian border with the province of Saskatchewan.